crowdwave/checkpoint401/README.md

 **Flexibility:**
     Forward auth servers can be easily integrated with various reverse proxies like Caddy, NGINX, and Traefik.
 This flexibility allows you to choose the best reverse proxy for your needs while maintaining a consistent authentication mechanism.

-## Web servers that implement Forward Auth:

-Popular reverse proxy servers like Caddy, NGINX, and Traefik support forward authentication configurations, enabling them to delegate authentication responsibilities to a dedicated server like Checkpoint 401.

 ## Usage instructions